blockworks-foundation/mango-explorer/docs/MarketmakingOrderChain.md

 > Accepts parameter: `--minimumcharge-ratio <DECIMAL>` (required, multiple allowed, default: 0.0005)

-> Accepts parameter: `--minimumcharge-from-bid-ask` (optional, TRUE if spcified otherwise FALSE)
+> Accepts parameter: `--minimumcharge-from-bid-ask` (optional, TRUE if specified otherwise FALSE)

 This ensures that there’s a minimum value of spread to be paid by the taker.